AshGw/AES-256/README.md

 <br>Now if none of this works you might just use the docker image for this purpose, so check this [directory](docker-build)
 </details>

-## Ash Library ##
+## Ash Module ##
-The Ash.py library is a comprehensive collection of carefully designed functions and code modules that facilitate optimal performance and reliability in data encryption and decryption operations  while ensuring the utmost security and confidentiality.
+The `Ash.py` Module is a comprehensive collection of carefully designed functions and code modules that facilitate optimal performance and reliability in data encryption and decryption operations  while ensuring the utmost security and confidentiality.

-<br>It uses primitives from the cryptography.py library with added security features while keeping it simple and highly flexible to provide a head-ache free solution for developers.
+<br>It uses primitives from the `cryptography.py` library with added security features while keeping it simple and highly flexible to provide a head-ache free solution for developers.

 <br>You can check [Features](https://github.com/AshGw/AES-256#features) tag below to learn more about the security features.
 <br>You can check the [unittesting file](unittests/unittestAsh.py) to verify how it works.